mcollins21/wordCalculator/README.md

 ## wordCalculator

 A functioning calculator that prompts the user to select their operation and then numerical values.
-This is able to perform simple operations such as addition, subtraction, multiplication, and division.
+This is able to perform simple two numbers operations such as addition, subtraction, multiplication, and division.

-<strong> Goal: "Demonstrates the importance of how code design must be simplistic and not redundant in nature. </Strong>
+<strong> Goal: "Demonstrates simple pattern design and makes users more conscious of the choices they must make to create simple calculations." </Strong>